 The final exam for the jewellery design is a similar arrangement, and it’s held on the Wednesday before.
 For his final design Gerry does a necklace with matching earrings using some odd coloured diamonds from the AGM mine, the clan mine.
 The colour is a very light brown, a little darker than tan.
 Unusual, but nice.
 The eight main diamonds are the exact same shade.
 One of the clan diamond cutters works them into four matched pairs, six the same size, two half their size, and a few dozen very small stones from the offcuts.
 Gerry also uses two matching small bluish diamonds.
 He uses sterling silver for the metal base to make the diamonds stand out more.

 The design is a necklace 80 mm wide by 200 mm long in a sharp curve of almost a ‘V’ with a chain around the neck plus matching drop earrings.
 The necklace is cut in the shape of a falcon in flight, wings spread in a dive, curving back to the shoulders.
-The six main diamonds make up the bulk of its body with the very small diamonds (really little more than chips) creating the wings and filling in the body, while the two blue diamonds are the eyes.
+The six main diamonds make up the bulk of the body of the falcon with the very small diamonds (really little more than chips) creating the wings and filling in the body, while the two blue diamonds are the eyes.
 Thus creating the image of a very light brown falcon with startling blue eyes.
 The earrings are sterling silver claws holding a tan diamond to each ear.
 He presents it in a jewellery case designed for it with his design label of Rohan’s Room showing.